Children will enjoy visiting the Louvre.

 To keep her hair wavy, she wears a light sheer veil.

-Unlike other Renaissance portraits of noble women with luxurious clothes and many jewelries, Mona Lisa demonstrated her self-control as a middle-class woman in her balanced silhouette in the shape of a triangle.
+Unlike other Renaissance portraits of noble women with luxurious clothes and many jewelries, Mona Lisa demonstrated her self-control as a middle-class woman in her balanced silhouette, in the shape of a triangle.

 Portraits should always portray the model in the best possible light and the absence of jewelry was maybe done in purpose to bring the attention back to the face.

 It is her smile that gives the painting its fame.

-Her smiles comes and goes when you look at her for a moment, then look away and stare at her eyes, you can see her smirking back at you.
+Her smile comes and goes when you look at her for a moment, then look away and stare at her eyes, you can see her smirking back at you.

 Da Vinci loved painting faces and give them an air of life, a soul.